-Concerning the last question, we could preliminary (even before the detailed analysis of all user study results) assume that the data subjects will be overwhelmed with the consent information if they need to read and understand all the details.
-This means that simplification of the consent request and the reduction of the consent information details, that are mandatory for the data subject to read, most likely will be needed.
-In this case, we would need to cooperate with the legal experts, who could advise us on the consent information reduction and validate our proposed simplifications.
+Since the user evaluation is in progress, the results are going to be published in D4.4 FrontendScalability and Robustness testing report V2.
+However, we can preliminary (even before the detailed analysis of all user study results) see that the data subjects are still overwhelmed with the consent information.
+This means that further simplification of the consent request and the reduction of the consent information details, that are mandatory for the data subject to read, most likely will be needed.